Advanced Academic Programs (AAP)

 Student needs for subject specific differentiation are re-evaluated each year at the local school.

-Part-Time Services, Grades 3-6 (Level III)
+Part-Time Services, Grades 3-6

 Some students have advanced academic needs in multiple subject areas in addition to specific subject differentiation.
 They need part-time AAP services.